Los Caldones, the silent sentinels of the desert (one of the Argentine generals dressed in ponchos and hats to fool the army)

 Cristos from the Botanical Gardens in Rio

 Rio has the most Art Deco buildings in the world, they love rounded corners.
 It is amazing how many buildings have round corners, balconies and interesting deco details.
 There are many buildings dating back to colonial times.
 Lots of churches, this is an ABC tour (another bloody church!).
 The Portuguese are Catholic and loved to build churches-mostly big and ornate.
 The smaller ones were for the poor and the slaves.
+Rio is a huge city made up of many smaller areas which are quite distinct.
+Saint Teresa is very old and hilly with some very nice older homes with amazing views.
+The beach areas are more modern and "hip", Leblon is the place to be now surpassing Ipanema which surpassed Copacabana.
+Copa is now a little more tired, but some awesome deco buildings.
+The Copacabana Palace (hotel) is a very grand building across from the beach.
+Most of the hotels are not on the beach, there are only 4 in Leblon and Ipanema.

 The beach, we spent some time there.
 The hotel supplied beach chairs and umbrellas (a must, as the temperature was in the mid 30's to 40C).
 You can spend the day on the beach and never leave your chair, except to pee and go in the water, which is cool and very green due to an algae bloom.
 You can buy anything!
 They have people who will fetch you a drink, a beer delivered in a coolie is 4 Real, a coke, 4 real.
 You can buy a bathing suit, hat, coverup, empanada, ice cream, sunblock and the list goes on.